 Click the + Add widget icon and click New.

 Since you are creating a chart, choose the Chart widget.
 Drag and drop the widget on the report builder.
+Hover over your widge and click on the expand button to edit the same.

 Use the following logic to create the widget